Design Principles in Software Development Part 2

 index.ts

-Now, the last file is the express.js route, the controller page to handler page request get data and return to the view.
-Ideally, it should has another business logic layer in between, but after remove MongoDB schema and data access, this file become much more less responsibility now, which validate the request and return the data to the UI.
+Now, the last file is the Express.js route — the controller page that handles page requests, gets data, and returns it to the view.
+Ideally, there should be another business logic layer in between, but after removing the MongoDB schema and data access, this file now has much less responsibility.
+It simply validates the request and returns the data to the UI.

 const {PostsDataService} from './Posts.DataService.ts';